UMGZ 32x18x8 [M6] GZ / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: